30 Home Trends Kids of the ’90s Remember

 Brown and Brass

 Clothing went through the grunge period and for a while the drab browns and brass light fixtures had a similar effect.
 That coffee table looks like something that later found its way into a college dorm.
-Speaking of college, if you’ve got a kid heading off, make sure they’ve got these 14 tools around their off-campus house.

 Columns should connote class but they look better on the exterior of a home.
 It didn’t stop people in the 90s from trying to bring them inside though, especially that McMansion crowd.
-Go over these 12 interior design tips to keep your home looking classy without having to go overboard.

 This awning works perfectly well with the home which was part of a 1998 story in The Family Handyman.
 It’ll bring back those moments of sipping lemonade on the porch.
-Check out an awning you can do yourself that will cool down your deck or patio.

 We covered rag-rolled painting, which really is just a variant of the uber-popular sponge painting of the ’90s.
 Sponge painting was so easy it spread across the country throughout the 1990s.
 Bring back sponge painting, if you want, after reading these tips.